Ahhh Rope Drop.

 First of all, you know your family and traveling companions best.
 There is no absolute right or wrong way to tour.
 So, think of the recommendations below as general guidelines and then adjust them to fit your situation.

-But, after a couple of meltdowns (by me, not the kids!)
-I learned that adding in some intentional days where we could sleep in and start off slower really helped.
+But, after a couple of meltdowns (by the adults, not the kids!) we learned that adding in some laid back days where we could sleep in and start off slower really helped.

 You don’t need to have any special reason why you are scheduling a late start day.
 But, here is a list of some of the times when we really think it is important to at least consider adding one in: